Chkhikvadze/ai-search-benchmark/README.md

 ## 🔍 Data Fetch Process

 In our project, we aim to gather data from various AI search providers.
 However, many of these providers do not offer APIs for direct data retrieval.
 To address this, we have developed simple scraper scripts to extract data from each provider for our dataset.

+## 📊 Dataset

+In our first test, we decided to utilize a dataset from the [Talc AI SearchBench repository](https://github.com/Talc-AI/search-bench).
+We extend our gratitude to the Talc AI team for their valuable contribution.

+The SearchBench repository addresses common issues with traditional benchmarks by focusing on practical, everyday use cases rather than theoretical limits.
+It emphasizes realistic user queries and the incorporation of new knowledge over time, ensuring that AI products remain relevant and useful.

 ### 📂 Dataset Source